About

 Author

-Author of The Way Back Home: Healing Attachment Wounds with Your Teen (2026), a clinical guide for families applying IAT principles to adolescent attachment repair.
+Author of The Way Back Home: Healing Attachment Wounds With Your Teen (2026), a clinical guide for families applying IAT principles to adolescent attachment repair.

 The Method